Enigmatic-Smile/docs/stream/webhooks.md

 There are several webhooks available to use with Fidel API, each corresponding to an event happening in your account: `card.linked`, `card.failed`, `card.data.sharing.started`, `card.data.sharing.ended`, `card.verification.started`, `card.verification.time.exhausted`, `card.verification.failed`, `transaction.auth`, `transaction.clearing`, and `transaction.refund`.
 Each of them requires an HTTPS URL to be registered.

 Fidel API will notify your registered webhook URLs as the event happens via a HTTP POST request.
 The HTTP request payload contains the event object.
-For example, when a customer makes a payment with a linked Mastercard card, a `transaction.auth` event is sent in real time to the specified webhook URL.
+For example, when a customer makes a payment with a linked card, a `transaction.auth` event is sent in real time to the specified webhook URL.
 The HTTP request payload contains the transaction object.

 ## Creating Webhooks